andreisss/KslDump/README.md

 ## Why The Old Driver Is Still On Disk - personal theory

-The 333 KB drivers\KslD.sys is part of the Windows Component Store.
-On the tested system, it and the matching WinSxS copy had the same NTFS file ID, confirmed with fsutil hardlink list.
-That is normal Windows behavior: many files under System32 are linked from WinSxS through hardlinks.

-The 82 KB patched version appears to be delivered separately through Defender platform updates (KB4052623) into drivers\wd\, with links into ProgramData\Microsoft\Windows Defender\Platform\....

-StartComponentCleanup only removes component-store files when they have been replaced by a newer CBS version, usually after the normal cleanup delay.
-On the tested system, the 333 KB KslD.sys belonged to CBS component version 10.0.26100.7309, and no newer CBS version was present.
-Because of that, there was nothing for component cleanup to remove.

-In practice, the patched 82 KB driver was delivered through the Defender platform update path, while the older 333 KB driver remained the current CBS-backed copy on disk.
-Until Microsoft ships a newer CBS version that replaces it, the old file stays.
+Microsoft’s public documentation shows that KB4052623 delivers Defender platform updates, including a historical move of Defender drivers to System32\drivers\wd, while Windows servicing keeps WinSxS-backed component-store files via NTFS hard links and only removes superseded component versions during cleanup.
+On the tested system, this explains why the newer 82 KB KslD.sys could arrive through the Defender platform-update path while the older 333 KB System32\drivers\KslD.sys remained present as the current CBS-backed component-store copy until superseded by a newer CBS version.

 ---